ed-conte/personal-literature-review-website/design-plan/design-journey.md

 ### Final Theme (Milestone 3)
 > Which theme did you select as your final theme?
 Why?

-> I chose a minimalist theme characterized by a navy background and off-white text boxes to align with the mature preferences of my target audience, who are aficionados of more advanced literature.
-The tone of the site that I chose to reflect in the theme I chose reflects the reading goals of the audience.
+> I chose a minimalist theme characterized by a navy background and off-white text boxes to align with the mature preferences of my target audience, who I intend to be aficionados of more advanced literature.
+The theme that I chose for the site is reflected in the matuer tone that the theme invokes, which displays the reading taste and goals of the audience.

 ### Theme Rationale (Milestone 3)
 > Discuss your final theme design: how do they fit your overall design goals and audiences?